EXPLAINING THE 4 C’s: CARATS, CLARITY, COLOUR & CUT

 Good While the sparkle may not be as dramatic as the top grades, diamonds at this level can be a wise choice.
 Spend more budget on diamond carat weight for a bigger, more dazzling diamond.

-Poor These diamonds are either cut too shallow or deep and lose their light. (*Not stocked by Diamond Exchange)
+Poor These diamonds are either cut too shallow or too deep and lose their light. (*Not stocked by Diamond Exchange)

 Diamond Colour Grades

 G Near Colourless.
 It's not surprising the G grade is one of the most popular diamonds for those looking for an exquisite diamond that offers both beauty and value.
-Colour can only be detected by a trained gemologist, but the sparkle of this precious gemstone will look spectacular in a white gold or gold setting.
+Colour can only be detected by a trained gemmologist, but the sparkle of this precious gemstone will look spectacular in a white gold or gold setting.

 I Near Colourless.
 While not completely colourless and slightly detectable to the naked eye, I colour diamonds offer value for money that can be as dazzling as the diamond itself.
-A shrewd choice, these unique diamonds are a perfect fit for a stunning gold or rose gold setting.
+A shrewd choice, these unique diamonds are a perfect fit for a stunning yellow gold or rose gold setting.

 Every diamond comes with its own natural marks or imperfections, known as inclusions.
 No two diamonds have the same inclusions, so the clarity of a diamond is what makes each one truly unique.
 The fewer inclusions a diamond has, the rarer and more valuable it is.